Instance details

 Click Public access whitelist to add, delete, or edit entries.
 If you try to leave the page with unsaved changes, a confirmation prompt appears.
 Your changes are lost if you exit.

-Verify the whitelist: To confirm that the whitelist is configured correctly, log on to a machine whose IP address is on the whitelist.
-Then, ping the API domain name listed on the API endpoints tab.
-For example, add your local IP address30.197.xxx.xxx.
+Verify the whitelist: To confirm the whitelist is configured correctly, log on to a machine whose IP address is on the whitelist and ping the API domain name listed on the API endpoints tab.
+For example, add your local IP address 30.197.xxx.xxx.

 On the API endpoints tab, click API domain name to copy the domain name.

 Ping the API domain name from your local machine.
-A successful ping response indicates that the whitelist is configured correctly, as shown in the following example:
+A successful response confirms the whitelist is configured correctly:

 C:\Users\PCSetupAccount>ping ha-cn-5yd35gift03.public.ha.aliyuncs.com